zeiss-microscopy/OAD/Machine_Learning/README.md

 ---

+## How train a model for Instance Segmentation

+On our [arivis Cloud] platform it is easily possible to label your data to train an AiModel for Instance Segmentation

 ## How to use an Instance Segmentation model in ZEN

-In order to use Instance Segmentation models it is required to annotate data and trained a model on our cloud platform.
+In order to use Instance Segmentation models it is required to annotate data and trained a model on our [arivis cloud] platform.
 Once the training is finished the model and all the required code are packaged as a docker container and can be downloaded to your local platform.

 ![Instance Segmentation Workflow](../Machine_Learning/images/instance1.png)